kgdunn/pid-book/least-squares-modelling/outliers-discrepancy-leverage-and-influence-of-the-observations.rst

 Discrepancy
 ~~~~~~~~~~~~~~

 Discrepancy can be measured by the residual distance.
 However the residual is not a complete measure of :index:`discrepancy <pair: discrepancy; least squares>`.
-We can imagine cases where the point has such high leverage that it drags the enter model towards it, leaving it only with a small residual.
+We can imagine cases where the point has such high leverage that it drags the entire model towards it, leaving it only with a small residual.
 One way then to isolate these points is to divide the residual by :math:`1-\text{leverage} = 1 - h_i`.
 So we introduce a new way to quantify the residuals here, called *studentized residuals*:

 	.. math::